 Your marketing strategies guide cold leads through the stages necessary to becoming first warm and then qualified prospects.
 Sales techniques are what you use to close the deal and turn them into full customers.
 When a prospect reaches the warm or hot level, it's much easier for a sales professional to convince them to buy.

 Integrating Sales and Marketing

 If your sales and marketing teams are in different departments, those departments must communicate in order to be effective.
-Have them work together to create a comprehensive strategy for reaching prospects from all three categories of cold, warm, and qualified leads.
+Have them work together to create a comprehensive strategy for reaching prospects from all three categories of leads.